GAL: Gradient Assisted Learning for Decentralized Multi-Organization Collaborations: Gradient Assisted Learning

-Let $\F_m$ and $L_m$ respectively denote supervised function class (such as generalized linear functions or neural networks) and the private objective function of organization $m$.
+Let $\F_m$ and $L_m$ respectively denote supervised function class (such as generalized linear functions or neural networks) and the local objective function of organization $m$.
 We will assume that $L_m$ is differentiable.
 Without loss of generality, we assume that Alice denotes organization~$1$, who will be assisted.
 Without assistance from other organizations, Alice would learn a model that minimizes the following empirical risk,

 Note that the above formulation only involves Alice's local data $x_1$ and local model (as represented by $F_1$ and $L_1$).
-Without privacy concerns, Alice would be able to operate on other organizations' data $x_2, \ldots,x_M$ as well.
+In an oracle case, Alice would be able to operate on other organizations' data $x_2, \ldots,x_M$ as well.
 Recall that $x$ represents the ensemble of all the available data variables.
-In general, the most ideal case for Alice is to minimize the following empirical risk,
+In general, the ideal case for Alice is to minimize the following empirical risk,

-where $\F$ is a supervised function class defined on the space of $x$.
+where $\F$ is a supervised function class defined with the space of $x$ as its domain.

 In reality, Alice has no access to the complete data and model resources of other organizations.
 In this light, she shall be happy to crowdsource the learning task to other organizations to cooperatively build a model in hindsight, without the need to share any organization's local data or models.
 In the prediction stage, Alice can collect the information needed to form a final prediction to hopefully achieve a performance that significantly improves over her single-organization performance.
 To this end, we will develop a solution for Alice to achieve such a goal.